shawwshank/projects/README.md

 The first line contains n and t, and the next n lines contain the n numbers x1, x2, ..... xn, in no particular order.
 The goal is to find out whether there are two numbers xi,xj among the n numbers such that xi + xj = t.

-Java HW1:
-Basic Java program.
-Hot or Cold game, have to guess randomly selected point within a grid.